evarga/mpi-primer/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. List the installed packages to verify that everything is installed correctly:
+3. List the available packages to verify that everything is installed correctly:
    ```bash
    pip list
    ```